Skip to product information

 Shipping calculated at checkout.

-"I sold very little and was unable to pay a debt.
-There were many compliments, but the man lives not only on glory…"
+"I sold very little and I couldn't pay a debt.
+There were many compliments, but man doesn't live on glory alone…"

 • Unpublished handwritten letter from Emiliano Di Cavalcanti to a friend.